healthchecks/healthchecks/templates/docs/projects_teams.md

 ## Read-only Access

-When inviting a team member, their membership can be marked as read-only:
+When inviting a team member, you can mark their membership as read-only:

 ![The Access Level parameter in the Invite form](IMG_URL/invite_member.png)